 What If I Disagree with My School's Evaluation?

 If you disagree with the school's evaluation, you have a right to an Independent Educational Evaluation (IEE).
-This video with the TS Alliance's Director of Advocacy and Education, Dena Hook, explains the process.
+This video with the TS Alliance's Vice President of Outreach, Dena Hook, explains the process.

 Who Attends a Legal IEP?